 About the data

 The data was previously used to infer the species history of the anopheles gambie complex in (Fontaine et al., 2015).
-It is comprised of 27 loci, each of a length of about 1000 bp, from the left arm of the 3rd chromosome.
+It is comprised of 20 loci, each of a length of about 1000 bp, from the X chromosome of mosquitos from the anopholes Gambia species complex.

 Setting up an analysis in BEAUti